-1Mobile nodes may be dependent if they belong to the same 'group' and follow similar paths, or belong to different groups whose pathways rarely overlap.
+2Mobile nodes may be dependent if they belong to the same 'group' and follow similar paths, or belong to different groups whose pathways rarely overlap.
 The inter-meeting time in such cases may show very different characteristics, which is beyond the scope of this paper.

-2Similar suggestion has been made in [3] via 1-D random walk, while our example in Section 4 is in 2-D.
+3Similar suggestion has been made in [15] via 1-D random walk, while our example in Section IV is in 2-D.

-3For example, the UCSD data set [28] includes more than 195 thousands contacts collected from 273 participating devices over 16 days, while the Infocom 2005 Blluetooth-based data set includes about 7 thousands contacts collected from 41 dedicated iMote devices over 3 days.
+4For example, the UCSD data set [13] includes more than 195 thousands contacts collected from 273 participating devices over 16 days, while the Infocom 2005 Blluetooth-based data set includes about 7 thousands contacts collected from 41 dedicated iMote devices over 3 days.

-behavior of the inter-meeting time has been shown to persists over from several hours up to even days.
+as they are free of any reference to APs and directly keep track of contact/inter-contact events.
+Nevertheless, in all AP-based and Bluetooth-based data sets, the power-law behavior of the inter-meeting time has been shown to persists over from several hours up to even days.

-2.2 Assumption and Definitions
+B. Assumption and Definitions

-In this section we collect basic assumptions, notations and several definitions of the metric of interest that will be used throughput the paper.
+In this section we collect basic assumptions, notations and several definitions of the metric of interest that will be used throughout the paper.
 We also provide some basic properties associated with those definitions and notations.